xeneta/ratestask/README.md

 below.
 Our stack is based on Flask, but you are free to choose anything you like.
 All data returned is expected to be in JSON format.

-We provide two tasks: each consists of several parts with progressive complexity.
-We require that at least 2 parts of each task are implemented, but you are welcome to implement more.
 Please display us your knowledge of raw SQL (as opposed to using ORM querying tools) in at least one part.